NJ Transit Rail Operations: Network and infrastructure

-The lines operated by NJ Transit were formerly operated by the Pennsylvania Railroad, Central Railroad of New Jersey, New York and Long Branch Railroad, and Erie Lackawanna Railroad, most of which date from the mid-19th century.
-From the 1960s onward, the New Jersey Department of Transportation began subsidizing the commuter lines.
-By 1976, the lines were all operated by Conrail under contract to NJDOT.
 The system took its current form in 1983, when NJ Transit took over all commuter service in New Jersey.
+NJ Transit Rail Operations is divided into the Hoboken Division and the Newark Division.
 The two networks were not integrated until the opening of Secaucus Junction in 2003, which enabled passengers to transfer between lines bound for New York and Hoboken.